mikrotron-zg/autotron-pi/README.md

 For any practical application, ssh to your autotron, log into it and start up the servers by typing in sudo sh start_stream.sh.
 If you wish to stop the servers, do the same with stop_stream.sh script.

+Note however that start_stream script runs automatically at startup.
+This can changed by removing the corresponding command in crontab (access by crontab -e).

 # Usage

 Once running, the stream is available on :8080/?action=stream as an MJPG stream.
 A simple preview can be accessed at :8080/stream_simple.html.